 He seems shocked to hear that there were rumors of Gino’s death being anything other than an accidental overdose.
-He said that he was at a club with Gino until about 1 a.m. the night Gino died.
+He said he was at a club with Gino until about 1 a.m. the night Gino died.
 "He was in a good mood and drinking a lot, and I assume he was doing some drugs."

 Royal says that Gino left with some airline stewardesses, which was the last time he saw him alive.
 He also mentions that he had a trial where it was fabricated that he had given Gino "bad dope."

 On the show, a former drug trafficker also came forward with the condition of remaining anonymous and gave his version of the events.
-He says that Gino was involved in selling drugs, and he probably died because of a combination of alcohol and drugs, saying that drugs "took hold of him."
+He says that Gino was involved in selling drugs and probably died because of a combination of alcohol and drugs, saying that drugs "took hold of him."